kargas-dolunt/donut-factory/docs/24xx/gear.md

 # Starting Gear

-In most sci-fi settings, each character starts with a comm (smartphone), a vehicle shared by the crew, and ₡2.
+In most sci-fi settings, each character starts with a comm (smartphone), a vehicle shared by the crew (spaceship, car, etc.), and ₡2.

 Most items and personal gear upgrades cost ₡1 each.
 Don't bother tracking microcredit transactions (e.g., a crowbar, knife, or meals).